 My first foray into actual acting, and it was incredibly fun.
 I starred in this short silent comedy as a favor for some friends in film school.
 Pure physical acting, sans dialogue, was a lovely challenge.
 I play a college student whose imagination gets him into trouble.

 In 2005 I was a die-hard fan of the TV show 24.
 My friends and I would gather together every week to watch Jack Bauer battle terrorists.
 Back then, if you missed an episode you couldn’t just stream it the next day; you’d have to wait five months for the DVD set.
 This stunt-filled comedy is about fans whose lives start imitating art.
 As a writer-director, it’s the film of which I’m most proud.

 Another favor for a friend’s film school project.
 I play Harry Potter in this reality TV spoof which finds “The Boy Who Lived” sharing an apartment with a jock, a klepto, a misogynist, a wholesome religious girl, and the “token person of color.”

 29: DAY TWO (2006)

 My buddy Alan Seawright took over directing duties for this glossier, grittier sequel.
 Perhaps the most fun I’ve ever had making a movie.
 As for “Charan’s replacement” (you’ll see), it’s a riff on a doppleganger plot thread from 24.
-I see now how it might ruffle some viewers, but it was honestly meant to poke fun at the cultural cluelessness of white people.
+It’s politically incorrect and we’d do it differently today, but it was honestly meant to poke fun at the cultural cluelessness of white people.